breki/demeton/pomodoro-Demeton.md

-- Implement red-black tree
-    - extract repair procedure?
+- exclude removing for RBT for now
+- how do we approach the failing test case?
+    1. check what needs to be done to repair the tree
-    - define properties of RBT that need to be tested
+        - parent and uncle need to be repainted black
+    2. implement this in the code

+- how to implement repair?

 ## Wed 18.12.
 - Replaced custom TreeTestResult DU with Result.